 • Permission to view App Registration details in your organization (the Application Developer role or higher)

-A note on names: Microsoft renamed Azure Active Directory to Microsoft Entra ID.
+Note: Microsoft renamed Azure Active Directory to Microsoft Entra ID.
 They are the same service.
-Depending on when your portal was last updated, you may see either name — the steps below work for both.
+Depending on when your portal was last updated, you may see either name — the actions below work for both.

 1. Azure Tenant ID